Gouri G. Kishan

-Gouri G Kishan (born 17 August 1999) is an Indian actress who primarily works in Malayalam and Tamil films.
-She is best known for her role of the younger version of Trisha's character Jaanu in the film '96 (2018), although her subsequent films did not achieve success.
+Gouri G. Kishan (born 17 August 1999) is an Indian actress who primarily works in Tamil and Malayalam films.
+She is best known for her role of the younger version of Trisha's character Jaanu in the film '96 (2018).

 Early life

-Gouri G Kishan was born on 17th August 1999 at Adoor in the Pathanamthitta district of Kerala to Geethakishan and Veena.
+Gouri G Kishan was born on 17 August 1999 at Adoor in the Pathanamthitta district of Kerala to Geethakishan and Veena.
 Her mother is from Vaikom, Kottayam.
-Her mother tongue is Malayalam.
+Her native language is Malayalam.
 She was raised in Chennai and did her schooling at The Hindu Senior Secondary School in Chennai.
 She then completed her B.A. degree in Journalism from Christ University, Bengaluru.

 Career

 Gouri G Kishan played the younger version of Trisha's character, Jaanu, in the Tamil-language film, '96 (2018).
 She won the role after her uncle in Dubai told her about the casting call.
 Gouri was studying grade 12 and was called for an audition for the film.
 Her performance in the film received positive reviews and brought further film offers.
 In 2019, she made her debut in Malayalam cinema with Margamkali (2019).
 She was set to make her debut in the film Anugraheethan Antony with Sunny Wayne, but the production of the film was delayed, which meant that Margamkali ended up releasing first.
 She starred opposite Bibin George in Margamkali.